 Close any previously existing tabs.

-In the Field Selector, display the Radar Isosurface display.
+Display the reflectivity data using the Radar Isosurface display type.

-In the Fields panel, select Reflectivity.
+In the Field Selector tab of the Data Explorer, under the Fields panel, select Reflectivity.
 The available displays will list under Displays.
-Select the Radar Isosurface display type.
+Select the Radar Displays -> Radar Isosurface display type.

-Click the Use Default box in the Times tab to use all times for the display.
+Select every image time by selecting the Use Selected menu item in the Times tab of the Field Selector, and choose every time.

 Click Create Display.